-- 1403 "Global Politics, Law and Culture" explores development, war and peace, international law and justice, and social movements.
+- POLS1403: Global Politics, Law and Culture explores development, war and peace, international law and justice, and social movements.

 Here are some starters for planning your second year:

-You need 24h in a minor - don't forget the Multidisciplinary option
+- You need 24h in a Minor - don't forget the Multidisciplinary option.

 You should complete the Arts Core in your first two years.
+This includes:

-- 6h in English at the 1000-level.
+- 6h in English at the 1000-level

-- 6h in a single language other than English Students whose first language is not English or who can demonstrate a high level of competence in a language other than English may substitute a second 6h in English.
-(French courses fill early - register ASAP for your 2nd year if you don't get in 1st year.)
-Please follow this link and take the placement test to see which French you need.
+- 6h in a single language other than English: Students whose first language is not English, or who can demonstrate a high level of competence in a language other than English, may substitute a second 6h in English.
+(French courses fill early - register ASAP for your 2nd year if you don't get in 1st year.
+Please follow this link and take the placement test to see which French you need.)

-- 6h "humanities" -- art (not 2013, 2023, 3013, 3023), classics, comparative religion, history, philosophy, or music (not applied, vocal or instrumental methods, or practical studies)
+- 6h Humanities: Art (not 2013, 2023, 3013, 3023), Classics, Comparative Religion, History, Philosophy, or Music (not applied, vocal or instrumental methods, or practical studies